 RCD Information Sharing Library

 In 2005 we created an RCD Information Sharing Library on compact disc.
 The CD contained a variety of documents created by RCDs that we felt may be of use to other RCDs.
 We have been collecting documents for an updated version of the CD and now have them on our website.
 The documents include agendas, minutes, newsletters, plans, outreach materials, policies, job announcements, and more.

-We will be periodically adding documents to the Library.
-If you have a document you created that you feel other could benefit from please send them to us at firstname.lastname@example.org
+Soon, the documents contained in the information sharing library will become part of the new RCD Resource Library.
+If you have a document you created that you feel other could benefit from please send them to us at

 and we will add them.

 California’s Resource Conservation Districts (RCDs) in their mission to develop a land stewardship ethic that promotes long-term sustainability of the state’s rich and diverse natural resource heritage.

 Some files on this site are in Adobe Acrobat (PDF) or compressed (zip) format.
 Utilities to read both are freely available on the Internet.
 Spreadsheet information is formatted in Excel 97 or 2000 for Windows.

 Resource Conservation Districts (RCDs) are "special districts" of the state of California, set up under California law to be locally governed agencies with their own locally appointed or elected, independent boards of directors.
 California RCDs implement projects on public and private lands and educate landowners and the public about resource conservation.
 RCDs, authorized under Division 9 of the Public Resources Code, work together to conduct: